 - Signatone S-1160 Probe Station with SMZ-168 Microscope & Camera

 - Cascade Microtech RF and DC micropositioners and RF probes

 - 1 Multi-processor PC and 3 Workstations with E/M Software, including:

 - CST Microwave Studio

-Current Research Projects (students may request info in person or by email):
+Current Research Projects (for more info and press articles please request info in person or by email):

 Monolithic Integration of Multifunctional, Self-Powered Energy-Harvesting RF Systems with Efficient Solar-Cells (SPHERES):

 We need energy.
 Our cities and buildings are full of RF transmitters spanning a wide frequency range from few MHz to GHz.
 Can we extract energy from these sources, and if yes, how much?
 Can we combine these RF harvesters with solar cells and other ambient sources of energy such as heat and vibrations, to supplement the energy capture and storage?
 Will that energy be adequate to charge a wireless device?
 Maybe enough to send an SOS text message along with the user's geo-location?
 Can we print an integrated system comprising of an RF harvester and a Solar cell altogether using laser or liquid inkjet technology?
 RF Harvesting and Solar Cells will be studied in this work.